5 Signs Your Anxiety Needs Professional Support

 But when anxiety actually hits?
 All that knowledge vanishes like your phone charger when you need it most.
 The techniques don't work.
 The understanding doesn't stop the panic.
 You're still stuck in the same exhausting loop.

-Here's the thing: this isn't your fault.
-Anxiety often lives in your emotional brain, the part that doesn't speak the language of logic or reason.
+Here's the thing, this isn't your fault.
+Anxiety often rises from your emotional brain, the part that reacts and feels but doesn't speak the language of logic .
 While your thinking brain is busy analysing and understanding, your emotional brain is still running old protective software that's well past its expiry date.

 Sometimes we need approaches that work directly with where these responses are actually stored like IEMT, Hypnotherapy and other subconscious focused approaches.